rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 EntityFrameworkCore.DbContextBackedMock.Moq allows you to create a mock DbContext and have it backed by an actual DbContext.

 But why?
-There's a couple of reasons and it's from my own experience using the Microsoft in-memory provider (https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory) in unit tests.
+There's a couple of reasons and it's from my own experience using the [https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory](Microsoft in-memory provider) in unit tests.

 The in-memory provider is __great__ for most cases however it doesn't do everything.
 If you're invoking FromSql, ExecuteSqlCommand or using views you're out of luck.
 It just doesn't work and nor could it, while EntityFrameworkCore can work with them they are not an EntityFrameworkCore concern.
 They are a data source concern.